 Step 3: If the color seems dull after the first coat, you may add another layer of the same color.
 You may also use a different color if you want a more interesting shade.

 Step 4: Once the stain has dried, rinse the surface until runoff is clear.
 For acid stains, it is important to dispose of the rinse water properly as it may contain some acidic residue.

 Step 5: A concrete sealer needs to be applied to protect the concrete floor from damage, lengthen the lifespan of the stain, and to give the concrete surface a luxurious shine.

 Breath new life to your concrete spaces.
 Call (720) 545-1766 for expert concrete staining.

-When it comes to enhancing exterior and interior floors in Denver, nothing does concrete staining better than our decorative concrete team.
+When it comes to enhancing exterior and interior floors in Denver, nothing does concrete staining in Denver better than our decorative concrete team.
 Denver Concrete Artisans has years of experience in the industry, use only the highest quality products, pay very close attention to detail and take pride in our work.
 In addition, all of our work comes with a warranty.

 Looking for concrete patio ideas?
 Have a stained concrete project in mind?
 We are just a call and an email away.
 We would love to hear about it and provide you with a free in-home consultation and price quote.